MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 These delegate methods return an `IntuneMAMEnrollmentStatus` object that has the following information:

-* The accountId (ObjectId) of the account associated with the request
+* The accountId (Object ID) of the account associated with the request
 * The identity (UPN) of the account associated with the request
 * A status code that indicates the result of the request
 * An error string with a description of the status code